 Solution: An experienced project manager would not face resource-related issues if he knows how to make use out of his IT managers.
 Exceptional IT managers are known for balancing supply resources and demand break/fix issues alongside the project.
 One way IT experts do this is by using a project management system that provides resource visibility and forecasting tools, making project manager’s life easy so they can quickly make decisions, re-allocate resources and eventually manage schedules efficiently.

-Timely identification of an existing or potential problem pertaining to the project can save a whole lot of time, energy and efforts in the long run.
+Timely identification of any existing or potential problem pertaining to the project can save a whole lot of time, energy, and effort in the long run.
 It is extremely important for a project manager to stay on top of potential problems and foresee if any challenges are likely to arise in the near future.

 For example; if an app Development Company is working closely with a client on their app and the project manager knows that the launch date is near.
 Let’s say during this crucial period of hectic schedules and long work hours, if the project manager sees that his team’s manpower needs to be increased for timely delivery of the project, he must get his HR team into action and hire new people or get freelancers to help out.
 Otherwise, the quality of the project will suffer and there’s a big chance that deadlines may also be missed.